remotes::install_github('sagesteppe/safeHavens')

 OpportunisticSample makes a few minor modifications to the

-point based sample to and designs it around existing collections It
+point-based sample and designs it around existing collections.
+It may

-schemes have somewhat similar results - so we used the
+the previous sampling schemes have produced somewhat similar results, so

 exist_pts <- sf::st_sample(x_buff, size = 10) |>